kelseyhightower/google-cloud-functions-go/examples/bucket/README.md

 ## Usage

-Build the plugin:
+Build the Go plugin:

 ```
-go build -buildmode=plugin -o functions.so examples/bucket/main.go
+go build -buildmode=plugin -o functions.so main.go
 ```

-Test the plugin:
+Test the function:

 ```
-cat examples/bucket/event.json | \
-  cloud-functions-go-shim \
-    -entry-point F \
-    -event-type bucket \
-    -plugin-path functions.so
+cat event.json | cloud-functions-go-shim -entry-point F -event-type bucket -plugin-path functions.so
 ```

-Create the Google Cloud Function source package:
+Create the Cloud Function zip archive:

 ```
-cloud-functions-go \
-  --entry-point F \
-  --event-type bucket \
-  --plugin-path functions.so
+cloud-functions-go --entry-point F --event-type bucket --plugin-path functions.so
 ```

 ```
 wrote F-bucket-1491804101.zip
 ```

-Use the Cloud Function UI to deploy the fuction from a zip file.
+Use the Cloud Functions UI to deploy the fuction from a `ZIP upload`, set the fuction to execute to `F`, and the trigger to `Cloud Storage bucket`.